SenyaChe/SenyaChe/README.md

 ### Hi there 👋 I'm Kseniya

-* 🦦  Data analyst for fintech company.
+I am a Data Engineer in a fintech company.

-* 📈  I am passionate about data journalism, so I devote most of my free time to it.
-* 🚀  I love pet-projects.
-They help me grow professionally all my life.
+I find my work like in detective films, you should find insights or proofs in a big amount of data.
+Those insights can bring colossal money to my company.
+My main principle is to work very accurately and meticulous.
+So, if you are interested in clean data, feel free to contact me.